-Once upon a time, the Village of Littletown was drowning in paper and a poor management system.
+Once upon a time, the Village of Littletown was drowning in there poor paper based system.
 They didn’t know where to begin, but they wanted to know how they got to this place.

 They had suffered enough, there wasn’t choice, it was time to look back, it was time to retrace.

 So, as they set out to learn what changes to make—they needed to know how the moving parts worked.
-They answered some questions that helped them see that a little tool was just the key.
+They answered some questions that helped them see that asset management software with integrated work order software was just the key.

 The data was collected in an advanced report with graphs and unlimited views.
 They tracked assets, performance, and labor costs that helped them understand the past and plan for the future.

 Recording the trends helped them understand what was turning the curve and where they were headed, empowering them to measure the impact and plan for what was expected.

 As knowledge was gained and valuable historical data collected, they could see the strides taken from where they once were.
 They could see where they were headed if they stayed on that path because the municipal software tool had done all the math.
 THE END😊

 Request a demo of our ShareNet Municipal Operations Management system to enhance your story today!